 to feed the winter trees.

-This poem was published in Emerson of Harvard: A Celebrative Bicentennial Anthology to Ralph Waldo Emerson (Quill Books, 2003).
-It's also in Earth Songs, the coda of a section on my wife's death.
+This poem was first published in Earth Songs, the coda of a section on my wife's death.
+It also appeared in Emerson of Harvard: A Celebrative Bicentennial Anthology to Ralph Waldo Emerson (Quill Books, 2003).
 Ralph Waldo Emerson's essays and poetry were a big influence on my development as a writer and poet.

 Poems in Anthologies